- This event has passed.

 Vancouver’s Fireworks Spectacular 2019

-End your Independence Day with a BANG at Vancouver’s Fireworks Spectacular!
-Pack a snack and a blanket, come to the Fort, and stake out your spot to watch the biggest fireworks show in the region.
+End your Independence Day with a BANG at the 56th Annual Vancouver’s Fireworks Spectacular!
+Bring the entire family for food, fun and entertainment….and a blanket to the Fort and stake out your spot to watch the largest fireworks show in the region.
+Dance and listent to Woodin Creek, Yuma de Cuba and the Bottleneck Blues Band.

 This year is all about a bigger, brighter, BOOM!
 With the City-wide ban on retail fireworks, Vancouver’s Fireworks Spectacular will allow the community to enjoy the tradition of Independence Day fireworks safely.